tcmcgahanred/Empire_of_Man/logs/deployment-changelog.md

 # empire_of_man — Master Build Log & Changelog

-This document consolidates the full project history: the original 2025 SOCaaS/MSSP-era infrastructure work (R640 + pfSense + Ubuntu, done via ChatGPT) and the 2026 detection-engineering-focused rebuild (done via Claude).
+This document consolidates the full project history: the original 2025 SOCaaS/MSSP-era infrastructure work (R640 + pfSense + Ubuntu) and the 2026 detection-engineering-focused rebuild).
 Cleaned up and de-duplicated from source notes — no content removed, only reorganized and duplicate sections collapsed.

 ---